cedrickchee/spaceout-api/README.md

    Get the facilities and associated crowd "band".
 Supports filtering of records by date range: start date (`start`), end date (`end`).

-## Git

-We're using ESLint and Prettier with pre-commit tool.
-We run linters against staged Git files and prevent bad commit slip into our code base.

-## Assumptions